Rottnest Island Authority Members

 Rob was appointed in 2011.
 Rob spent 32 years working in a variety of different roles across the State public sector, including more than 20 years in senior executive positions.
 His previous positions include Executive Director, WA Police; Chief Executive Officer, State Supply Commission; Director, State Treasury; and Director of Finance, WA Police.
 Rob is a CPA and MAICD.

 Rob currently provides consultancy services in the fields of management, business case review, financial and budgetary advice and has completed a number of public sector agency organisational reviews.
-Rob is Chair, Governing Council, North Metropolitan Health Service; Chair, The Centre for Cerebral Palsy; Commissioner, Forest Products Commission; and Director, Community First International Ltd.
+Rob is Chair, Governing Council, North Metropolitan Health Service; Chair, The Centre for Cerebral Palsy; and Non-Executive Director, Community First International Ltd.

 Suzanne (Suzie) Hunt - Member - appointment expires 30 June 2015